bettersg/checkMate/README.md

 ## Repository Structure

-We have 5 main repositories for all the codes in CheckMate
+We have 5 main repositories for all the codes in CheckMate.
+In the architecture diagram below, these are at the top, in light grey.

 - User and Checkers Product Repository (this one)
   - Handles WhatsApp bot, Telegram bot, and Telegram WebApp interactions for both users and checkers